 Readers Question: To what extent is it necessary for the government in a developing country over-reliant on tourism to consider the expansion or agriculture and manufacturing?

-In theory the law of comparative advantage states that you should specialise in producing the goods and services where you have a comparative advantage.
-However, this may mean that you concentrate on producing one particular good or service, and there are numerous drawbacks to relying on one industry to create jobs and promote growth.
+In theory, the law of comparative advantage states that you should specialise in producing the goods and services where you have a comparative advantage (can produce at the lower opportunity cost).
+However, this may mean that a country concentrates on producing one particular good or service, and there are numerous drawbacks to relying on just one industry to create jobs and promote growth.

 - An economy may not have sufficient infrastructure to develop manufacturing.
 Therefore, the investment will be very costly.
 For example, a country like Bali is wholly unsuited to developing a manufacturing base to compete with larger economies.